Hearth-Li/Collegra/README.md

 ## Conduct codes for contribution
 To contribute new modules that you believe will benefit college students in their studies, career pursuits, or daily life, simply:
 1. Integrate your implementation into a new directory.
+2. All your `html` file should be derived from the `base.html` file for consistent theme.
-2. Include a main.html file as the main interface under that directory.
+3. Include a `main.html` or `index.html` file as the main interface under that directory.
-3. Submit a pull request.
+4. Submit a pull request.
+5. You are highly recommended to implement both Chinese and English version.
+The `base.html` file has implemented the language toggle buttom.

 ## TODO
 ##### timetable generator